Pegoku/Diode-Laser-Cutter/Journal.md

 # July 25th: Electronics and wiring
-Today I mounted the electronics to the frame, and started wiring everything. first, I mounted the controller (BTT Rodent) to the frame, which was quite easy, as I just had to screw it to the frame using T-nuts.
+Today I mounted the electronics to the frame, and started wiring everything.
+First, I mounted the controller (BTT Rodent) to the frame, which was quite easy, as I just had to screw it to the frame using T-nuts.
 I also mounted the power supply, which was a bit harder, as I wanted it to be mounted using t-nuts too, but there weren't any holes.
 So I just dissasembled the PSU and replaced drilled two nuts of the PSU and replaced the screws with longer ones so I could screw it to the frame.

 ![alt text](assets/build/share_7046392905535642986.jpeg)